osmlab/labuildings/IMPORTING.md

  * Go out and check it out yourself!
 Take a field trip!
  * **DO NOT USE GOOGLE MAPS OR GOOGLE STREET VIEW**.

-### Identifying New Buildings with imported and existing data
+### Identifying new buildings with imported and existing data
-* Aerial imagery used as a basemap should help to identify and draw newer buildings not found in the imported an existing data.
+* The imagery from Bing was mostly from Los Angeles Region Image Acquisition Consortium (LARIAC).
+This is the same imagery used as a reference for tracing the imported data.
+In some areas, the imagery is more updated than the imported data and we can use it to identify newer buildings not found in the imported and existing data.
 * Newer building should be identified and flagged.
-(This process should not be done, pending approval and recommendations from the OSM Community.)
 Tag the building with `fixme` and add a note: `Appears in satelite imagery.`
 ![screen shot 2016-04-02 at 3 19 31 pm](https://cloud.githubusercontent.com/assets/3673236/14229396/ab9f392c-f8e7-11e5-80ca-635b97332bd8.png)
+* Likewise, buildings maybe demolished and does not exist anymore, delete them.

 ## Communicate communicate communicate!